peteinakl/AICheckerChrome/README.md

 ## Disclaimer

 This extension provides an estimate based on common patterns and is not a definitive AI detection tool.
 Results should be interpreted as a general indication rather than a conclusive determination.
+The accuracy may vary depending on the content and the AI model used to generate it.